blab/cartography/docs/index.md

 While tuning these parameters will not change qualitative results, it can help make patterns easier to identify.
 For example, the more nearest neighbors, the higher the computational load, and while smaller minimum distances can break connectivity between clusters, they will not change the groupings of individuals.

+We ran the raw embedding distances through the clustering algorithm Hierarchical Density-Based Spatial Clustering of Applications with Noise (HDBSCAN) to understand the usage of the embeddings to cluster data without the phylogenetic tree.

 To further analyze these embeddings’ ability to accurately capture the multidimensional data, we made two separate plots: hamming vs euclidean distance scatterplots with a LOESS best fit line, and within vs between clade KDE density plots per embedding.